walshbr/introduction-to-text-analysis/data_cleaning/bookworm.md

 * 'cmd + down arrow' will bring up additional options like adding page numbers once you have a citation selected in the add citation input field.
 ![zotero example citation[(/assets/zotero_example_citation.png)

 Get the hang of these commands, and you'll save loads of time.
-Zotero isn't perfect, and sometimes you have to fiddle with citations in order to

-insert citations in a text.
+But adding citations is only one part of the process.
+You also want to add a bibliography to your document based on those citations.
+Zotero can do this too!
+From the Zotero menu in Word, select

 Create an automatically updating bibliography.
 Share your bibliography with others.

 Zotero is much more.
 Built on an open-source ethos.

+Zotero isn't perfect, and sometimes you have to fiddle with citations in order to get them to format correctly.
+Sometimes, an error might occur, and you might have to wrestle with your text a bit.
+But the payoff is worth it.
+Save your work often.
+Back things up.
+And use Zotero without fear.